Ellison-Lab/ColabCuraTE/examples/1_dMel_copia/README.md

 >- The completed notebook is also provided both as a python notebook file (`*.ipynb`) and as a PDF.

 #### Important
-Please use the file `copia_con.fa` as the input repeat library FASTA file for this example and use `rnd-3_family-103` for the SeqID field.
+For Step 2.1 in the notebook: Please use the file `copia_con.fa` as the input repeat library FASTA file for this example and use `rnd-3_family-103` for the SeqID field.